ajsutton/slot-finder/README.md

 # slot-finder

-You can use the deployed version of this at https://slots.symphonious.net
+You can use the deployed version of this at https://slots.symphonious.net or run it locally by opening `docs/index.html` in your browser.

 ## Project setup
 ```